microsoft/VSExtensibility/New_Extensibility_Model/new-concepts/project/Tutorial.md

 ## Getting the project query space in Gladstone

+Before running queries on the project system, it is neccsary to obtain an instance of the project query space object.
-Here is an example of getting the project query space in Gladstone:
+The following shows an example of getting the project query space in Gladstone:

 ```csharp
 var workSpace = this.Extensibility.Workspace();